tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/disturbance-and-fault-records.md

 # Disturbance and fault records

-The protection relays (inferred as SIPROTEC 5 and SEL-451, not independently confirmed yet) record disturbance data: high-fidelity waveforms captured at the instant a protection event is detected.
-These recordings, stored in COMTRADE format (IEEE C37.111 / IEC 60255-24), are the highest-confidence forensic evidence available for understanding what the relay actually measured and why it operated.
+When a protection event fires, the relay (inferred as SIPROTEC 5 and SEL-451, not independently confirmed yet) captures a high-fidelity waveform of the instant it operated, stored in COMTRADE format (IEEE C37.111 / IEC 60255-24).
+It is close to a photograph of the fault: what the relay actually measured, and why it tripped.

 ## COMTRADE format and contents